 Representatives of Goode Partners and our Founders occupy a majority of the seats on our board of directors.
 Goode Partners is in the business of making investments in companies and may acquire and hold interests in businesses that compete directly or indirectly with us.
 Goode Partners may also pursue acquisition opportunities that may be complementary to our business and, as a result, those acquisition opportunities may not be available to us.
 Our Founders could also invest in entities that directly or indirectly compete with us.
-As a result of these relationships, when conflicts arise between the interests of Goode Partners and our Founders, these directors may not be disinterested.
+As a result of these relationships, when conflicts arise between the interests of Goode Partners and our Founders and the interests of our stockholders, these directors may not be disinterested.